How do I get tickets?

 How do I get to the performance?

-Brookfield Place (formerly the World Financial Center): Go to 250 Vesey Street (Enter One WFC via the bridge at Vesey & West Streets.
+Brookfield Place (formerly the World Financial Center): Go to 250 Vesey Street crossing the West Side Highway and enter Brookfield Place (formerly the World Financial Center).
 Take A, C, J, M, 1, 2, 3, 4, 5 to Fulton Street/Broadway-Nassau; E to World Trade Center; or R to City Hall.
 For a map to our World Financial Center location click here.

 Please look for MTA service notices while traveling on weekends.